decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ### Messages

 Each of the core operations of the BBS signature scheme expect the inputted messages to be scalar values within a given range (specifically 1 and r-1, where r is the prime order of the G1 and G2 subgroups, defined by each ciphersuite, see [Notation](#notation)).
 There are multiple ways to transform a message from an octet string to a scalar value.
-This document defines the `MapMessageToScalarAsHash` operation, which hashes an octet string to a scalar (see [MapMessageToScalarAsHash](#mapmessagetoscalarashash)).
+This document defines the `MapMessageToScalarAsHash` operation, which hashes an octet string to a scalar (see (#message-to-scalar-as-hash)).
 An application can use a different `MapMessageToScalar` operation, but it MUST be clearly and unambiguously defined, for all parties involved.
 Before using the core operations, all messages MUST be mapped to their respective scalars using the same operation.
-The defined [MapMessageToScalarAsHash](#mapmessagetoscalarashash) is the RECOMMENDED way of mapping octet strings to scalar values.
+The defined (#message-to-scalar-as-hash) is the RECOMMENDED way of mapping octet strings to scalar values.

 ### Generators